rayannott/characters_classification_cnn/README.md

 # characters_classification_cnn
-A CNN model for the classification of the characters from the English alphabet
+A CNN model for the classification of the characters from the English alphabet.
+Data from: https://www.kaggle.com/datasets/sachinpatel21/az-handwritten-alphabets-in-csv-format